WHAT’S ON – JULY 2026

 Our thinking about drinking, as a society, is wonky.
 Drinking is not inevitable.
 Or compulsory.
 We don’t need a doctor’s note to excuse us from swan-diving into wine”, writes Catherine Gray in The Unexpected Joy of Being Sober.

-The theme for Alcohol Awareness Week 2025 is Alcohol & Work.
+The theme for Alcohol Awareness Week 2026 is Alcohol and me.

 “It’s time for alcohol to stop playing such a centre-stage role in our lives and in our society.
 We don’t need to be surrounded by alcohol marketing everywhere we go”, says Alcohol Change UK, the force behind this annual campaign.